Economy of West Bengal: Foreign direct investment

 Under the overall guidance and policies of the government of India, the West Bengal government welcomes foreign technology and investments as may be appropriate for the needs of the state and is mutually advantageous.
 Foreign direct investment has mostly come in the manufacturing and telecommunication sectors.
-According to the Department of Industrial Policy & Promotion, Government of India, the cumulative FDI inflow in Kolkata Reserve Bank region (comprising West Bengal, Sikkim, Andaman and Nicobar Islands) from April 2000 to September 2016 amounted to US$ 3967 million.
-Kolkata Reserve Bank region was seventh among the reserve bank regions of the country in terms of amount of cumulative FDI, behind Mumbai, New Delhi, Bangalore, Ahmedabad, Chennai and Hyderabad regions.
+According to the Department for Promotion of Industry and Internal Trade, Government of India, West Bengal attracted a cumulative FDI investment of ₹13,346.32 crores (US$1,723 million) from October 2019 to September 2024.

 Exports

 West Bengal is one of the country's leading exporters of finished leather goods.
-In 2009–10, the state accounted for around 13.5% of the country's exports of leather and leather products.
+In 2023–24, the state accounted for around 6% of the country's exports of leather and leather products.
 The state accounted for around 70% of India's dried flower exports in 2008–09.
 The state is also a leading exporter of shrimps and tea.

 However, the rapid industrialisation process has given rise to debate over land acquisition for industry in this agrarian state.
 NASSCOM–Gartner ranks West Bengal power infrastructure the best in the country.

+The district-wise export data is also available from the Ministry of Commerce and Industry dashboard.

+Sustainable Development Goals

+NITI Aayog releases Sustainable Development Goals reports at regular intervals.
+The first report was released in 2018 where West Bengal had a composite score of 56 as compared to 57 of India.
+The next report was released in 2019-20 where West Bengal had a composite score of 60 which was the same at the national level.
+In the third edition of the report released in 2020–21, West Bengal scored 62 while the national average rose to 66.
+In the latest edition of the report during 2023-24 released on 12 July 2024, West Bengal saw a massive improvement of composite score to 70 putting it in the front-runner category while the national average rose to 71.
+The goal-wise scores of West Bengal over the years is given below: